peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 The security of the nonce endpoint is only as strong as the security of the encryption key.
 Therefore, proper key management practices are essential.

-# Considerations about the JWT jti claim
+# Considerations about nonce vs. jti

-In this section are provided some consideration about the main differences and scopes the nonce in comparison to the `jti` claim, defined in [RFC7519].
+In this section are provided some consideration about the main differences and scopes about the nonce in comparison to the `jti` claim defined in [RFC7519].

 TBD.